mindmotivate/multicloudclass/aws-vpc-tutorial.md

 <img src="https://raw.githubusercontent.com/mindmotivate/multicloudclass/gh-pages-vpc/octect_table.JPG" width="75%" height="75%">

-## Change the “IPv4 CIDR block” (main network) default from 10.0.0.0/16 to another starting IP address using the following conditions…<br> ##
+## Step 5: Change the “IPv4 CIDR block” ##
+Change the default from 10.0.0.0/16 to another starting IP address using the following conditions…<br>
 •	Your region needs an identifying number<br>
 •	Choose a number that is easy to remember<br>
 •	This can be your own original number (preferably two digits)<br>